 This article talks about older versions of Unity.
-Nestable prefabs (“Nested prefabs”) were added to Unity 2018.3.
-Nestable prefabs are analogous to Godot’s scenes, and allow a more Godot-like approach to scene organisation.
+Nestable prefabs ('Nested prefabs') were added to Unity 2018.3.
+Nestable prefabs are analogous to Godot's scenes, and allow a more Godot-like approach to scene organization.

 Godot Engine provides a rich-featured editor that allows you to build your games.
 The pictures below display the default layouts of both editors with colored blocks to indicate common functionalities.

 While both editors may seem similar, there are many differences below the surface.
 Both let you organize the project using the filesystem, but Godot's approach is simpler with a single configuration file, minimalist text format, and no metadata.
 This makes Godot more friendly to VCS systems, such as Git, Subversion, or Mercurial.

 Godot's Scene panel is similar to Unity's Hierarchy panel but, as each node has a specific function, the approach used by Godot is more visually descriptive.
 It's easier to understand what a scene does at a glance.

 The Inspector in Godot is more minimal, it shows only properties.
 Thanks to this, objects can expose more useful parameters to the user without having to hide functionality in language APIs.
 As a plus, Godot allows animating any of those properties visually.
 Changing colors, textures, enumerations, or even links to resources in real-time is possible without needing to write code.

 The Toolbar at the top of the screen is similar in both editors, offering control over project playback.
 Projects in Godot run in a separate window, rather than inside the editor (but the tree and objects can still be explored in the debugger window).